 - 32. Post-ordination formation: The post-ordination path in diaconal formation is first and foremost a process of continual conversion.
-The goal for this post-ordination formation path is to address the various aspects of a deacon's ministry, personal development and, above all, his commitment to spiritual growth.
-A deacon's on-going formation must include and harmonize all dimensions of the life and ministry of the deacon.
-Thus, it should be complete, systematic, and personalized in the diverse aspects whether human, spiritual, intellectual or pastoral.
+The goal for this post-ordination formation is to address the various aspects of a deacon's ministry, personal development and, above all, his commitment to spiritual growth.
+A deacon's ongoing formation must include and harmonize all dimensions of the life and ministry of the deacon.
+Thus, it should be complete, systematic, and personalized in diverse aspects, whether human, spiritual, intellectual or pastoral.
 The primary source for post-ordination formation is the ministry itself. - 33.
 Newly ordained: Particular matters are relevant to the newly ordained.
 Therefore, it is important that the newly ordained begin diaconate ministry in a positive and supportive manner.
-A program for the first two years of diaconal ministry should be planned and supervised by the vicar for clergy (or deacon director).
-In the early phase of diaconal ministry, on-going formation should largely reinforce the basic training and its application in ministerial practice.
-Later formation should entail the in-depth study of the various components proposed in the dimensions of diaconal formation.
-The deacon in his initial pastoral assignment should be carefully supervised and mentored by an exemplary pastor or deacon in the parish of assignment. - 34.
-Summer gathering: The deacon is strongly encouraged to attend the annual deacon summer gathering of the deacon community as it is an avenue for him to maintain fellowship with others in the deacon community and to continue his spiritual formation and education. - 35.
-Annual program: An annual program of on-going formation for deacons should be designed by the vicar for clergy (or deacon director) with the approval of the bishop.
-It must take into consideration the demands made upon deacons by their pastoral ministries, distances to be traveled, frequency of gatherings, time commitment to their families, and secular employment, as well as the differing ages and needs of the deacons.
-The use of distance-learning modules should be considered.
-Included in the on-going formation program should be the mandatory annual deacon retreat, the annual deacon summer gathering, and special workshops and classes provided by the Deacon Council, the Department of Religious Education, other diocesan departments, and Chaminade University of Honolulu.
+A program for the first five (5) years of diaconal ministry should be coordinated by the Director of Permanent Deacons (National Directory, 2nd edition, 2021, no. 263).
+In the early phase of diaconal ministry, ongoing formation should largely reinforce the basic training and its application in ministerial practice.
+Later formation should entail the indepth study of the various components proposed in the dimensions of diaconal formation.
+The deacon in his initial pastoral assignment should be carefully supervised and mentored by an exemplary pastor or deacon in the place of assignment. - 34.
+Summer Institute: The deacon is strongly encouraged to attend the annual summer institute of the deacon community, as it is an avenue for him to maintain fellowship with others in the deacon community, and to continue his spiritual formation and education.
+The